 CA Live API Creatorinstances that are involved in the deployment.

 CA Live API Creatoruses these defined encryptions keys to encrypt and decrypt data source passwords across environments.

 For more information about how to export APIs in your DevOps processes, see Import and Export APIs.

 - Create a random string of 16 characters using letters, numbers, and punctuation (except double quotes) for encryption key.
 The length of your key depends on your Java cryptography settings.

-- Define your encryption key based on the Java container on which you are runningCA Live API Creator:Apache TomcatFollow these steps:
+- Define your encryption key based on the container on which you have installedCA Live API Creator:Apache TomcatFollow these steps:

 The single-user demonstration package of CA Live API Creator that is based on Jetty (demonstration package)Follow these steps:

 - Create a link to a global JNDI resource by completing the following: